 Fleischmann’s career in Vienna represented part of a trend in which a number of women, many of them Jewish, pursued careers in photography, which, as a relatively new commercial media, was comparatively easy to enter.
 Like some others, Fleischmann regarded photography as a craft rather than an art, an attitude which also helped open the field to women.

 Because of her Jewish background Fleischmann was forced to seek work elsewhere after the Auschluss in 1938.
 Leaving behind most of her negatives, she emigrated to Paris, London and eventually, with the help of her former student and lover Helen Post (1907–1979), to New York.
 There Fleischmann pursued a successful career in photography, first together with Post and, after 1940, in her own studio at 127 West 56th Street, which she ran until 1969 together with Frank Elmer, another Viennese émigré.
 Unlike her earlier work, many of these later photographs feature the New York cityscape, as well as fashion models whom she often photographed for Vogue.
 Her clients in New York also included emigrants from the European cultural scene such as Elisabeth Berger, Oskar Kokoschka (1886–1980), Lotte Lehmann (1888–1976), Otto von Habsburg (b.
 1912), Count Richard Coudenhove-Kalergi (1894–1972) and Arturo Toscanini (1867–1957).
 In 1969 Fleischmann retired to Lugano, Switzerland, claiming she did not want to return to Vienna because of the behaviour of the population during the war.
-After an accident in 1987 which resulted in the breaking of both her legs, she returned to the United States to live with her nephew, pianist Stefan Carell, in Brewster, New York until her death in 1990.
+In 1987 she returned to the United States to live with her nephew, pianist Stefan Carell, in Brewster, New York until her death in 1990.